BeholdingEye/qnrwp_a/README.md

 Aspects of this theme:

 * No effort made to translate the output, English only.
-* File number kept to a minimum - all Posts, Pages, archives and search results handled by index.php.
+* Number of files kept to a minimum - all Posts, Pages, archives and search results handled by index.php.
 No page templates used.
 * Dashboard is not cluttered with theme settings.
 All custom widgets are defined in Pages and subpages or implemented with shortcodes.
 * Semi-automated layout, no need for page building plugins.
 Presence of sidebar widgets controls the layout logically.